Intermediate botanical illustration

-This 10-day course provides a unique opportunity to learn about the work of botanical illustrators at Kew and the methods and materials they use.
+Gain a deeper insight into the inspiring work of botanical illustrators at Kew and the methods and materials they use.

-Precision is the hallmark of the best botanical illustration and a range of relevant techniques, for example pen and ink work and watercolour painting using the layered wash and dry brush technique, are demonstrated and practised during the course.
+Precision is the hallmark of the best botanical illustration and a range of relevant techniques will be demonstrated and taught during this 10-day course.

 Please note there is no weekend tuition during this course.